alexgervais/nginx-lb/README.md

-## This is a simple experiment with Vagrant, Puppet & nginx in _creating an automatic failover load-balancer_
+## This is a simple experiment with Vagrant, Puppet & nginx in
+_creating an automatic failover load-balancer_

 ### Requirements
  * Virtual box (https://www.virtualbox.org/)
  * Vagrant (http://www.vagrantup.com/)
  * A Vagrant base box (http://www.vagrantbox.es/)
+   The base box should have puppet already installed.
+This experiment was performed using a Debian Squeeze 64 box :
     ```bash
-      ~$ cd nginx-lb
+      cd nginx-lb

-      nginx-lb$ vagrant box add debiansqueeze64 https://s3-sa-east-1.amazonaws.com/willian-boxes/DebianSqueeze64.box
+      vagrant box add debiansqueeze64 https://s3-sa-east-1.amazonaws.com/willian-boxes/DebianSqueeze64.box
     ```

 ### Running the nginx-lb